KopiasCsaba/ccp_audio_system_manual/for_technicians/troubleshooting.md

 In OBS:

-* Select the "_ Notebook + Cam" scene
+* Select the "_ Notebook + Cam" scene.
-* Right-click on the "Notebook" source
+* Right-click on the "Notebook" source, select "Properties".
 * Press deactivate, then activate.

 ## No image from the camera

 Make sure you have turned all the required sockets on, especially these:

  * "Main speakers"
  * "Screens + Sockets + Projector"
  * "Network"